256dpi/lungo/README.md

 While the goal is to implement all MongoDB features in a compatible way, the architectural difference has implications on some of the features.
 Furthermore, the goal is to build an open and accessible codebase that favors simplicity.
-Checkout the following sections for details on the implementation.
+Check out the following sections for details on the implementation.

 ### CRUD, Index Management and Namespace Management

 The driver supports all standard CRUD, index management and namespace management methods that are also exposed by the official driver.
-However, to this date the driver does not yet support any of the MongoDB commands that can be issued using the `Database.RunCommand` method.
+However, to this date, the driver does not yet support any of the MongoDB commands that can be issued using the `Database.RunCommand` method.
 Most unexported commands are related to query planning, replication, sharding, and user and role management features that we